All Episodes

 It just means that you were not prosecuted.

-The cop, after stopping the player that had 20 ounces of marijuana, not only would let him go, but would pay him for it or some such thing.
+For that marijuana example to be analogous to what Obama did, the cop, after stopping the player that had 20 ounces of marijuana, not only would let him go, but would pay him for it or some such thing or go out and let him get more.

-Obama did not make anybody legal because he doesn't have well, he might have, but he doesn't have the constitutional authority to do that.
+Obama did not make anybody legal because he doesn't have, well, he might have, but he doesn't have the constitutional authority to do that.

 And it's not a fine point.

-This is not matter of argument constitutional.
+This is not a matter of argument, constitutional or otherwise.

-Otherwise, it's not a narrow point.
+It's not a narrow point.

 It's glaring.